ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell2.md

 # Cell 2: Comprehensive Analysis of Core Installation and Launch Scripts

 ## Overview
-This document provides a comprehensive analysis of the critical files that form the core installation and launch infrastructure of the sdAIgen project: `webui-installer.py`, `launch.py`, `widgets-en.py`, and `settings.json`.
+This document provides a comprehensive analysis of the critical files that form the core installation and launch infrastructure of the ScarySingleDocs project: `webui-installer.py`, `launch.py`, `widgets-en.py`, and `settings.json`.
 These files work together to create a complete system for WebUI installation, configuration, user interface management, and remote access enabling in Google Colab and Kaggle environments.

 ## Project Context
 The `webui-installer.py` script handles the complete WebUI installation process, including downloading archives, configuring extensions, and applying variant-specific fixes.
 The `launch.py` script manages WebUI launching, tunneling services for remote access, and comprehensive status reporting.
 The `widgets-en.py` script provides the user interface for configuration, while `settings.json` serves as the central configuration storage.
 Together, these files create a robust, end-to-end solution for Stable Diffusion WebUI deployment in cloud environments.